History of AEK Athens F.C.: 1971–72 season

-1972–73 season, part I
+1972–73 season

 The declining course of AEK continued.
-Important players such as Petros Ravousis, Tasos Konstantinou, Lakis Stergioudas and Dionysis Tsamis were acquired.
+Players such as Petros Ravousis, Tasos Konstantinou, Lakis Stergioudas and Dionysis Tsamis were signed.
 On the other hand, Stelios Serafidis retired after 19 years at the club, while Panagiotis Ventouris and Andreas Papaemmanouil also departed.

-In their first appearance in the UEFA Cup AEK were eliminated in the second round by Liverpool.
-In the Cup they faced again a surprise elimination by Apollon Kalamarias at the round of 16, which resulted in the removal of Stanković after five years at the club.
+In their first appearance in the UEFA Cup, after eliminating Salgótarján, AEK were eliminated in the second round by Liverpool.
+In the Cup they faced again a surprise elimination by Apollon Kalamarias in the round of 16, which resulted in the removal of Stanković after five years at the club.
+After a short period under Kostas Chatzimichail, Billy Bingham was appointed as a replacement of Stanković.
+In a bad season for the club, the Irish manager was unable to improve the team's fortunes.
+In the end AEK finished fifth and Bingham was dismissed at the end of the season.